Buyer Commitment in Bilateral Bargaining: The Case of Online Japanese C2C Market: Identification and Estimation

+By monotonicity of \(p^0(s)\) in \(s\) (Proposition \ref{prop:p0_monotonicity}), conditioning on \(s\) can be replaced by conditioning on the observable \(p^0\) almost surely.
+Hence the pseudovalue \(s\) is identified for each \(p^0\).

+I can thus estimate the conditional expectations in \eqref{eq:pseudovalue} by replacing the conditioning variable $s$ with $p^0 = p^0(s)$.
+Specifically, I estimate these expectations using local linear regression with a Gaussian kernel.\footnote{The bandwidth is chosen using the normal reference rule, \(h = 1.06 \, \hat\sigma_{p_0} \, n^{-1/5}\), where \(\hat\sigma_{p_0}\) is the sample standard deviation of $p_0$ and $n$ is the sample size.
+When conditioning on $p_0$ elsewhere, bandwidths are chosen analogously.} I also estimate $p^1_N(s)$ as $\mathbb{E}[p^1_N \mid p^0]$ using the same procedure.
+Substituting these estimates yields $\hat{s}$ for each observation, and I estimate $F_S$ by the empirical distribution function $\hat{F}_S$ of $\hat{s}$.

 \paragraph{Buyer Valuation Distribution \(F_B\).} The buyer valuation distribution \(F_B\) is identified from the indifference condition between immediate acceptance and making a committed counteroffer (Proposition~\ref{prop:partition}).
-The proof in Appendix~\ref{proof:partition} shows that, for a given seller type \(s\), the valuation of the indifferent buyer, denoted by \(\tau^{AC}(s)\), satisfies
+For a given seller type \(s\), the valuation of the indifferent buyer \(\tau^{AC}(s)\) satisfies

-The left tail of the buyer valuation distribution at \(\tau^{AC}(s)\) is also identified:
+The left tail of the buyer valuation distribution at \(\tau^{AC}(s)\) is:

-The expectation on the right hand side represents, for a given seller \(s\), the probability that an arriving buyer immediately purchases the product (action \(A\)).
-In the data, this expectation is first estimated conditional on \(s\) and on the match being observable.
-I then recover the corresponding unconditional probability by correcting for selection into observability using the seller arrival rate \(\lambda_S\) and the implied probability that a buyer arrival generates an observable match.
-Details of this correction are provided in Appendix~\ref{sec:selection}.
+The expectation on the right hand side represents, for a given seller \(s\), the probability that an arriving buyer immediately purchases the product (action \(A\)), and this needs to be unconditional on whether the match is observable.
+See Appendix~\ref{sec:selection} on how I recover this conditional expectation from the knowledge of the seller arrival rate \(\lambda_S\) and the same expectation but conditional on the match being observable.

 Because I only observe \(\tau^{AC}(s)\) over a limited range, \(F_B\) is nonparametrically identified only on a restricted support.
 I therefore parametrize \(F_B\) as a normal distribution with mean \(\mu_B\) and variance \(\sigma_B^2\).
 I estimate \(\mu_B\) and \(\sigma_B^2\) by least squares: